ilyashusain/vmware_dynamic_persistent_vols_k8s/README.md

 - A kubernetes cluster (v1.12) running on vsphere.

+*NOTE: If you are using a different provider, you will need to alter the storage class's provider.*

 ## Brief:

 In this guide we will go over how to attain persistent storage for our containerized k8s deployments, in particular a jenkins container instance.
 To achieve this, we will persist the jenkins home directory ```/var/jenkins_home``` on the container's OS onto a persistent volume cluster resource.